Doctor of Education in Social Justice Education

 For detailed and up-to-date information about tuition fees, funding, and financial support, visit Tuition & Financial Support.

-Applications to the EdD in Social Justice Education for 2022-2023 admissions cycle is now open!
+Applications to the EdD in Social Justice Education for 2024-2025 admissions cycle is now open!
 The application deadline for our EdD program is December 1, 2023.

 Ready to join one of the world’s top universities?
 Take the next step in your academic journey and start your application to graduate studies at OISE.